graybeyondthesn0w/create-usb/README.md

 ## 2. Booting into the USB/SD Card

+# This does include your eMMC, any instructions in this section will be the same.

 > Remember!
 This guide always assumes you have developer mode with usb booting enabled.

 Insert the USB/SD Card you flashed into one of the available USB ports (do not use a USB/SD Card dongle, it will not work!)